Xceptance/neodymium-library/README.md

 	An example test project for the Posters store based on Neodymium Template.
 Uses only BDD ([Cucumber](https://github.com/cucumber/cucumber)) defined tests.

 ## Getting started
+Note: Consider using [Neodymium Template](https://github.com/Xceptance/neodymium-template) as starting point instead of starting from scratch.
+The template is ready to run and ships with a basic structure giving an idea of page objects and components.

 Add Neodymium-Library to your project
 ```xml
 <repository>